 The entire world must get mad.
 Every middle class and poor American must get mad.
-Politicians around the world have effected policies based on a fraud.
-The policies effected based on this fraud has cost millions their jobs, their wealth, and some even their lives.
+Politicians around the world have affected policies based on a fraud.
+The policies affected based on this fraud has cost millions their jobs, their wealth, and some even their lives.
 Yet, if one follows the way this story is covered, it’s a blip on the radar.
 What gives?

 What is upsetting is that the New York Times gave a non-peer reviewed piece of work a very long article in their paper titled “They Did Their Homework (800 Years of It)” in 2010, a title that implied a completeness and gravitas that simply was not there.

 The New York Times should have known that Rogoff was nothing but a Right Wing hack.
 There was ample evidence.
 Under his tenure at the IMF partially during the Argentinian financial debacle exacerbated by IMF austerity policies, their growth projections failed.
 They failed just as pitifully for Venezuela.
 Argentina underperformed using austerity policies, Venezuela over performed using Keynesian policies.
 Further, the open letter he sent to Nobel Prize winning economist Joseph Stiglitz after Stiglitz justifiably criticized the evil actions of the IMF, made it clear Rogoff was a Right Wing ideologue and not a real economist.

 For a very long time, Mr. Rogoff and Ms. Reinhart declined to provide the data to have their work peer reviewed.
 It took 28-year-old University of Massachusetts, Amherst grad student Thomas Herndon to debunk their nonsense in his paper “Does High Public Debt Consistently Stifle Economic Growth?
 A Critique of Reinhart and Rogoff” co-authored with Michael Ash, and Robert Pollin.